authzforce/fiware/doc/UserAndProgrammersGuide.rst

    <rootPolicyRef Version="2.1">PolicyDEF</rootPolicyRef>
  </ns4:domainProperties>

-Note that the *Version' attribute is optional here.
+Note that the *Version* attribute is optional here.
 If omitted, the latest version available is used.

 The response is the new properties.